 Additional mechanisms to ensure transparency and accountability include UNCDF's Information Disclosure Policy, and its adherence to UNDP's Anti-Fraud Policy, including efforts to facilitate reporting via UNDP's Anti-Fraud Hotline.

-Jointly prepared by the Bureau of Management, the Office of Audit and Investigations and the Ethics Office at UNDP, this updated UNDP Anti-Fraud Policy (which supersedes the previous policy statement codified since 2005), reaffirms that UNCDF adopts a zero tolerance policy against frauds and other corrupt practices that are inconsistent with the UN Standard of Conduct or involve a loss to UNCDF funds.
+Jointly prepared by the Bureau for Management Services, the Office of Audit and Investigations and the Ethics Office at UNDP, this updated UNDP Anti-Fraud Policy (which supersedes the previous policy statement codified since 2005), reaffirms that UNCDF adopts a zero tolerance policy against frauds and other corrupt practices that are inconsistent with the UN Standard of Conduct or involve a loss to UNCDF funds.

 This Anti-Fraud Policy applies to all activities and operations of UNCDF.
 It covers any project funded by UNCDF, any project implemented by UNCDF, and any implementing partner.
 It covers fraud or allegations of frauds involving UNCDF staff members and its personnel, including but not limited to consultants, service contract holders (SCs), individual contractors (ICs) , interns, and United Nations volunteers (UNVs) as well as frauds perpetrated against UNCDF by contractors, suppliers of goods and services, implementing partners, or other third parties.

 Get the latest news, resources and insights delivered directly to your inbox